endxff/endxff/README.md

 Creating RESTful APIs with Django Rest Framework.
 DevOps Tools:
 Version control with Git and GitHub.
-Container creation and management with Docker
+Container creation and management with Docker.